StarRocks/starrocks/docs/administration/resource_group.md

 - `cpu_core_limit`

   This parameter specifies the soft limit for the number of CPU cores that can be allocated to the resource group on the BE.
 Valid values: any non-zero positive integer.
+Range: (1, `avg_be_cpu_cores`], where `avg_be_cpu_cores` represents the average number of CPU cores across all BEs.

   In actual business scenarios, CPU cores that are allocated to the resource group proportionally scale based on the availability of CPU cores on the BE.